 - Read more: Helix Midnight mattress review

-Helix Midnight Mattress: save up to $150 + 2 free pillows
+Helix mattress sale: save up to $150 + 2 free pillows

-The Cocoon Chill is a premium memory foam mattress made by industry giant and household name Sealy.
-Designed to adapt to your body to provide tailored support all over, this medium-firm mattress has three different foam layers, including luxury memory foam for deep contouring, responsive comfort foam to reduce motion transfer and prevent you sinking into the mattress, and a durable support layer.
+The Cocoon Chill Memory Foam is a 10-inch deep memory foam mattress made by industry giant and household name Sealy.
+Designed to adapt to your body to provide tailored support all over, this medium-firm mattress has three different foam layers, with luxury memory foam for deep contouring; responsive comfort foam to reduce motion transfer and prevent you sinking into the mattress; and a durable support layer.

-Cocoon Chill mattress: save 35% + get free pillows and sheets
+Cocoon by Sealy mattress sale: save 35% + free pillows and sheets

-Sealy is still running its biggest-ever sale, but the company threatens to end it soon.
-For now though there's still a whopping 35% off the premium Cocoon Chill memory foam mattress, and you also get two free pillows and a sheet set worth up to $199 thrown in.
+From $469 - Sealy is still running its biggest-ever sale: it isn't a special offer for the summer, but it is great value with 35% off the Cocoon Chill Memory Foam mattress, plus two free pillows and a sheet set worth up to $199 thrown in.
 Bargain.View Deal

 If you liked the sound of the Nectar mattress at number one but don’t want an all-foam option, we highly recommend trying the DreamCloud.
 This popular, luxury hybrid mattress is sold at a lower-mid-range price: it isn't quite as plush as the premium Saatva Classic, but it's a few hundred dollars cheaper and comes with free pillows (plus free sheets and a mattress protector in the current sale too).